Peruvian War of Independence: San Martín Abandons Peru

-José de la Serna, moves his headquarters to Cuzco.
-He sends troops under the command of General Canterac which arrive in Lima 10 September 1821.
-He is successful in reuniting with the besieged forces of General José de La Mar, in the Fortress of Real Felipe.
-After learning the viceroy new orders, he leaves to the highlands again on 16 September of the same year.
-The republicans pursued the retreating royalists until reaching Jauja on 1 October 1821.
+José de la Serna, moved his headquarters to Cuzco.
+He sent troops under the command of General Canterac which approached Lima on 10 September 1821.
+He failed to relief the besieged forces of General José de La Mar, in the Fortress of Real Felipe at Callao.
+After learning the Viceroy's new orders, he retreated to the highlands again on 16 September of the same year.
+The Republicans pursued the retreating Royalists until reaching Jauja on 1 October 1821.

-After a row with General San Martin, Admiral Cochrane leaves Peru on 10 May 1822, being replaced by Martin Guisse as head of the navy.
+After a row with General San Martin, Admiral Cochrane left Peru on 10 May 1822, being replaced by Martin Guisse as head of the navy.

-The war was stalled after a resounding victory of the Royal Army in the battle of Ica or Macacona farm.
-In April 1822, a royalist incursion defeats a Republican Army in the Battle of Ica.
-Afterwards, in October 1822 the republicans under General Rudecindo Alvarado experience another costly defeat at the hands of the royalist.

-On the north, Antonio José de Sucre, in Guayaquil requests help from San Martín.
-He complies and leads the Auxiliary Expedition of Santa Cruz to Quito.
-Afterwards, during the Entrevista de Guayaquil, San Martín and Bolívar attempted to decide the political fate of Peru.
+In the north, Antonio José de Sucre, in Guayaquil requested help from San Martín.
+He complied and sent an Auxiliary Expedition force under command of Andrés de Santa Cruz to Quito.
+Afterwards, during the Guayaquil Conference, San Martín and Bolívar attempted to decide the political fate of Peru.
 San Martín opted for a Constitutional Monarchy, whilst Simon Bolivar (Head of the Northern Expedition) opted for a Republican.
 Nonetheless, they both followed the notion that it was to be independent of Spain.
-Following the interview, General San Martin abandons Peru 22 September 1822 and leaves whole command of the Independence movement to Simon Bolivar.
+Following the interview, General San Martin abandoned Peru for Valparaiso on 22 September 1822 and left the entire command of the Independence movement to Simon Bolivar.

+In the meantime, the Peruvian state was bogged down by the Royalist resistance, and instability of the Republic itself.
+Hence, whilst the coast and Northern Peru was under the command of the Republic, the rest of the country was still under the control of the Royalists.
+In April 1822, a Royalist incursion defeated a Republican Army in the Battle of Ica.
+Afterwards, in January 1823 a Republican army under General Rudecindo Alvarado experienced another costly defeat at the hands of the Royalists at the Battles of Torata and Moquegua.
+The Royalist general José Canterac reoccupied Lima on 18 June 1823 without a fight.